-Carbohydrates are named as such because they generally contain C, H, and O in the ratio $C_n(H_2O)n$.
+Carbohydrates are named as such because they generally contain C, H, and O in the ratio $C_n(H_2O)n$ .
 The smallest carbohydrate molecules are called monosaccharides and these are the basic building blocks for larger carbohydrate molecules, the disaccharides and polysaccharides.
 Monosaccharides and disaccharides are collectively referred to as sugars because of their often-sweet taste.
 Polysaccharides include the starches and cellulose.

-Most monosaccharides can exist as either an open-chain or a cyclic structure (Figure 5-1), with these two forms being in equilibrium with each other.
+Most monosaccharides can exist as either an open-chain or a cyclic structure (Figure 1), with these two forms being in equilibrium with each other.
 The cyclic structure contains a new chiral carbon not present in the open-chain form.
 Monosaccharides are classified as aldoses if they contain an aldehyde group in their open-chain form, or as ketoses if they contain a ketone group.
 Glucose is an example of an aldose and fructose is a ketose.
-The most common disaccharide, sucrose or table sugar, is a combination of glucose and fructose (Figure 5-2).
+The most common disaccharide, sucrose or table sugar, is a combination of glucose and fructose (Figure 2).

 A polarimeter is an instrument designed to detect and measure the rotation of plane-polarized light.
+Only chiral molecules are capable of rotating light in this way or optically active.
+(Chiral molecules were explored using molecular models in experiment 5).
 The rotation is directly proportional to the number of optically active molecules in the path of the light.
 If the sample tube is long, there will be many molecules, and the rotation will be large.
 Similarly, if the concentration of the sample is high, there will also be many molecules, and the rotation will be large.